peterthomassen/draft-ietf-dnsop-cds-consistency/draft-ietf-dnsop-cds-consistency.md

 # Change History (to be removed before publication)

 * draft-ietf-dnsop-cds-consistency-01

+> New failure mode: DS Breakage due to Replication Lag

 > Point out zero overhead if nothing changed, and need for OOB interface